Responsibly Produced Products

 World gold council’s (wGC) Conflict-Free Gold Standard (CFGS)

-Eldorado’s SIMS was developed in alignment with the VPSHR and security and human rights-related requirements of MACTSM and the WGC’s RGMPs, and it is the principal mechanism by which actions toward conformance with these corporate commitments regarding security and human rights are managed and administered.
+Eldorado’s SIMS was developed in alignment with the VPSHR and security and human rights-related requirements of MAC-TSM and the WGC’s RGMPs, and it is the principal mechanism by which actions toward conformance with these corporate commitments regarding security and human rights are managed and administered.
 The SIMS Security Performance Standards include conducting risk assessments consistent with the VPSHR and implementing systems and programs appropriate to the risks identified.
-Compliance with SIMS is verified at the operations level through internal compliance verifications and self-assessments, as well as external audits by a credible third party.
+Compliance with SIMS is verified at the operations level through internal compliance verifications and self-assessments, as well as external assessments by a credible third party.

 Formal complaints and grievances pertaining to security and human rights may be reported through our third-party whistleblower reporting agency as well as our employee or external grievance mechanisms.